Topgolf: History

 Twin brothers Steve and Dave Jolliffe had sold their mystery shopping business and were looking for a new project in 1997.
 Both golfers, they began complaining about golf's issues: the time factor and lackluster driving ranges.
 Looking to improve the game, the Jolliffes looked to the then-new commercial microchip technology and placed it in the golf ball.
 From this, they designed a new game, Topgolf, which is a redesigned driving range.
 In Watford, just outside London, the twins built the first location, which opened in 2000.
 The golfing community and businesses were not enthusiastic about the game.
 The PGA and golf equipment companies refused to get involved.

 In 2003, bankers approached Richard Grogan to invest but were rejected.
-Grogan later had been induced to visit the Topgolf facility in February 2004.
+Grogan was subsequently induced to visit the Topgolf facility in February 2004.
 Seeing only a 5% return on investment, Grogan turned them down again, although he was otherwise impressed during the visit.
 Grogan with three other partners—David Main, Eric Wilkinson, Tom Mendell—then struck upon how to increase business by making it an experience by having an event space, larger kitchens, and restaurants, making locations 3 to 4 times the original's size.
 Grogan, Main, Wilkinson, Mendell founded and started up the US licensee, Topgolf International, and found investors.
 WestRiver Group was a lead investor.

 Alexandria, Virginia was selected due to its close proximity to Washington, D.C., which could attract government officials from golf courses.
 This location opened in 2005.
 This location struggled so Grogan decided, although it is in a colder climate, to open a location in Chicago.
 Snow closed the location for its first four weeks and caused equipment damage.
 The next Topgolf location, Dallas, was selected for its connection to golf, a warmer environment, and Fortune 500 companies.
-With little traffic at any location, Grogan expect to be closed by May 2007.
+With little traffic at any location, Grogan expected the location to be closed by May 2007.
 With an energetic Dallas staff in February 2007, Grogan and Main brainstormed a number of low-tech marketing techniques to draw customers as they needed to explain Topgolf like in the UK.
 After six months, the Dallas facility had a six-hour wait.

-In 2009, Topgolf International (US) acquired Topgolf UK then in July from World Golf Systems the TopGolf intellectual property aspects.
+In 2009, Topgolf International (US) acquired Topgolf UK then in July from World Golf Systems the Topgolf intellectual property aspects.
 By 2011, WestRiver's head Erik Anderson took over the executive chairman post from Grogan.
-Anderson moved to have newer location be even larger, with a full line kitchen and executive chefs replacing small kitchens and more golfer space.
+Anderson moved to have newer locations be even larger, with a full line kitchen and executive chefs replacing small kitchens and more golfer space.
 Ten locations were opened in 2013.
 Topgolf had sales of $163.5 million in 2014 to make the Inc. 500.
 Mobile phone apps were issued in 2013, with social media digital walls added to locations in 2015.